avimehenwal/avimehenwal.in/content/blog/video-composition/index.md

 > How can I have an impact?

-## Why do some things look better than others?
+## Why do some things/images look better than others?

 Beauty may lie in the eye of the beholder, but its the Patterns and Rations whichi matter